 This is usually because the node represents a landing page of some kind linking to further content on other pages, and it is this page which contains the content you consider the correct answer for a task.
 Because it has children, it can't be selected as the correct answer for a task.
 The solution is to explicitly include the piece of content you consider the answer as a leaf child of the "header" node in the tree.

-As an example, we use a fictional the site map and it looks like this:
+As an example, if we use a fictional website and the site map looks like this:

 But the structure of the content is actually